hisplan/docker-cellranger/README.md

 OPTIONS:
         --id <ID>                            A unique run id and output folder name [a-zA-Z0-9_-]+ --description <TEXT>                 Sample description to embed in output files [default: ] --reference <PATH>                   Path of folder containing 10x-compatible VDJ reference.
 Optional if '--denovo' is specified
-    -f, --fastqs <PATH>...
-Path to input FASTQ data -p, --project <TEXT>                     Name of the project folder within a mkfastq or bcl2fastq-generated folder to pick FASTQs from
+        --fastqs <PATH>...
+Path to input FASTQ data --project <TEXT>                     Name of the project folder within a mkfastq or bcl2fastq-generated folder to pick FASTQs from
-    -s, --sample <PREFIX>...
+        --sample <PREFIX>...
 Prefix of the filenames of FASTQs to select --lanes <NUMS>...
-Only use FASTQs from selected lanes --chain <CHAIN_SPEC>                 Chain type to display metrics for: 'TR' for T cell receptors, 'IG' for B cell receptors, or 'auto' to autodetect [default: auto]
-        --force-cells <NUM>                  Force pipeline to use this number of cells, bypassing cell detection --inner-enrichment-primers <PATH>    If inner enrichment primers other than those provided in the 10x kits are used, they need to be specified here as a textfile with one primer per line.
+Only use FASTQs from selected lanes --chain <CHAIN_SPEC>                 Chain type to display metrics for: 'TR' for T cell receptors, 'IG' for B cell receptors, or 'auto' to autodetect [default: auto] --inner-enrichment-primers <PATH>    If inner enrichment primers other than those provided in the 10x kits are used, they need to be specified here as a textfile with one primer per line.
 Disable secondary analysis, e.g. clustering
         --jobmode <MODE>                     Job manager to use.
 Valid options: local (default), sge, lsf, slurm or a .template file.
-Search for help on "Cluster Mode" at support.10xgenomics.com for more details on configuring the pipeline to use a compute cluster [default: local] --localcores <NUM>                   Set max cores the pipeline may request at one time.
-Only applies to local jobs --localmem <NUM>                     Set max GB the pipeline may request at one time.
+Search for help on "Cluster Mode" at support.10xgenomics.com for more details on configuring the pipeline to use a compute cluster [default: local]
+        --localcores <NUM>                   Set max cores the pipeline may request at one time.
+Only applies to local jobs
+        --localmem <NUM>                     Set max GB the pipeline may request at one time.
 Only applies to local jobs --localvmem <NUM>                    Set max virtual address space in GB for the pipeline.
-Only applies to local jobs --mempercore <NUM>                   Reserve enough threads for each job to ensure enough memory will be available, assuming each core on your cluster has at least this much memory available.
+Only applies to local jobs
+        --mempercore <NUM>                   Reserve enough threads for each job to ensure enough memory will be available, assuming each core on your cluster has at least this much memory available.
 Only applies in cluster jobmodes
         --maxjobs <NUM>                      Set max jobs submitted to cluster at one time.
-Only applies in cluster jobmodes --jobinterval <NUM>                  Set delay between submitting jobs to cluster, in ms. Only applies in cluster jobmodes
+Only applies in cluster jobmodes
+        --jobinterval <NUM>                  Set delay between submitting jobs to cluster, in ms. Only applies in cluster jobmodes
         --overrides <PATH>                   The path to a JSON file that specifies stage-level overrides for cores and memory.
 Finer-grained than --localcores, --mempercore and --localmem.
-Consult the 10x support website for an example override file
-        --uiport <PORT>                      Serve web UI at http://localhost:PORT
+                                             Consult the 10x support website for an example override file --uiport <PORT>                      Serve web UI at http://localhost:PORT
 ```